Eran Yashiv

 Eran Yashiv (ערן ישיב; born September 5, 1959) is an Israeli economist and policy advisor.
 His research focuses on topics of macroeconomics, including the labour market and business cycles.
 More specifically, he is interested in the connections between the value of labour and the value of the firm.

 Early life

 Eran Yashiv was born in Israel in 1959.
 He spent his childhood traveling with his family, with his father working for an Israeli airline.
 His childhood in different countries made him curious about diverse cultures, and especially interested in Eastern religions, philosophy, and arts.
 In High School he was a reporter for an Israeli youth weekly and active in student reps bodies at the school and at the national level.

 Academic career

 Eran Yashiv studied Psychology and Economics at the Hebrew University of Jerusalem, and graduated with distinction in 1986.
-He received his PhD in Economics from the Hebrew University in 1992, followed by Post-Doc studies at MIT, under the supervision of Stanley Fischer.
+He received his PhD in economics from the Hebrew University in 1992, followed by postdoctorate studies at MIT, under the supervision of Stanley Fischer.